Should I Tell My Kids I Smoke Cannabis?

 SHOULD I TELL MY KIDS I SMOKE CANNABIS?

+Following a trend of recreational cannabis legalization across the United States, our attitude as a culture is changing toward cannabis and cannabis users.
+The cannabis industry continues to grow in popularity as our understanding of the plant’s beneficial properties evolves.
+This positions cannabis sales to potentially top at $72 billion by 2030, according to Forbes.
 Cannabis has become increasingly popular among parents looking to alleviate the day-to-day stressors of parenthood.
 According to “A Naturalistic Examination of the Perceived Effects of Cannabis on Negative Affect” in the Journal of Affective Disorders, cannabis was shown to be effective in reducing stress, anxiety, and depression, including postpartum depression experienced by new mothers.
-For these reasons and many more, parents are accepting cannabis as part of their lifestyles.
-But how do we approach this topic with our children?
+For these reasons and many more, parents, or “cannaparents”, are accepting cannabis as part of their lifestyles.
+But how do we approach this topic with our children in a safe and constructive way?

 Cannabis Legalization and Fading Stigma of Cannabis Use

-Additionally, an increasing number of studies point to cannabis’s safety as compared to alcohol.
+As of 2023, cannabis is legal for recreational use in 20 states, and legal for medical marijuana use and cultivation in 37 states.
+In Massachusetts, the first recreational stores opened for business in 2018.
+Since then, the industry has expanded, and Boston has even become a major destination for cannabis tourism and cannabis experiences Additionally, an increasing number of studies point to cannabis safety when compared to alcohol.
 In a report published by the National Center for Biotechnology, researchers studied direct deaths by alcohol, heroin, nicotine, cocaine, and other drugs.
 The article suggested that health risks from cannabis have been largely overestimated, whereas health risks from alcohol have been largely underestimated.
+Many cannabis users ask why a glass of wine with dinner is more socially acceptable than responsible, recreational cannabis use.
+It is at least partially due to alcohol’s legality in America (omitting the prohibition from 1920-1933) versus the formerly unprecedented legal status of cannabis.

 Take a Botanical Approach

 Explain to your kids that like many other plants commonly ingested by people, cannabis has known beneficial properties.
-Point out that cannabis was also medically available before the wave of recreational legalization, and has a rich history of recreational use in past centuries.
+Point out that medical cannabis was also available before the wave of recreational legalization, and has a rich history of recreational use in past centuries.
 Taking a botanically-centered perspective can help your child understand that cannabis is natural, beneficial, and undeserving of the stigma it gets.

-Always Promote Responsible Cannabis Use
+Always Promote Legal and Moderate Cannabis Use

-Go Slow and Low with Cannabis Dosage
+Start Low and Go Slow with Cannabis Dosage

 Overall, be transparent about how cannabis enriches your life.
 An honest and open conversation can reduce the likelihood that your child will one day indulge in cannabis recklessly.
-For instance, tell your child an exciting story about an experience you had in nature while using cannabis.
+For instance, tell your child an interesting story about an experience you had in nature while using cannabis or how it alleviates chronic pain.
 As recreational legalization has spread across America in recent years, a more holistic understanding of cannabis has spread with it.
-Cannabis products can offer medicinal relief with a lower risk of dangerous side effects than opiates.
+Cannabis products, including THC and CBD, can offer medicinal relief with a lower risk of dangerous side effects than opiates.
+In fact, cannabis could be an eventual replacement for opiates among patients looking for pain relief.
+Cannabis could potentially reach more pain sufferers, and provide pain relief without a high risk of addiction, overdosing, or dangerous drug interactions.
+Whether it is for medicinal or purely recreational uses, parents are welcoming cannabis into their lives.
+Instead of concealing this habit, talking to your kids about cannabis does not have to be as difficult as it may seem.
+Start by getting in touch with what you love about cannabis in your life.

 If you are a parent considering cannabis for relaxation, recreation, or to help reduce the symptoms of postpartum conditions, the highest quality products ensure the best experience.
 No two cannabis users have the same experience with cultivars, so it is crucial to learn as much as you can about high quality cannabis to help you find your ideal cannabis cultivar.
 Become a Happy Valley Insider for exclusive deals and updates, and be sure to download the Happy Valley Insider App for even more tools to assist you with your experience.